PeterCamilleri/ideas/README.md

 array_columns - An experiment in printing out an array in neat, efficient columns.

+console_size - Some experiments in determining the size of the console.

 continue - Rapidly concluding that the continue construct is of no value to me.

 create - Studies in the creation of classes and their extend/include.